-Archeological sites often need to be formally tested in order to evaluate their content and structure and integrity.
-This information is necessary in order to evaluate sites for NRHP eligibility.
+Archaeological sites often need to be formally tested to evaluate their content and structure and integrity.
+This information is necessary to evaluate sites for NRHP eligibility.
 Because this evaluation phase is so important in the Section 106 process, the Professional Council for North Dakota Heritage developed a set of Standards for test excavations in North Dakota (PCNDH 1986).
 However, much of the site evaluation work that has been done in the SU has employed shovel probing rather than test excavation as the procedure for assessing site content, structure, and integrity.

-Moreover, in an archeologically perfect world, all testing projects would include exploration for deeply buried artifact deposits by some means, even if it is only through small-diameter core sampling.
+Moreover, in an archaeologically perfect world, all testing projects would include exploration for deeply buried artifact deposits by some means, even if it is only through smalldiameter core sampling.
 Stratified and deeply buried sites do occur in the SU.
 Hecker mentioned several deep blowouts in one particular township which revealed "stratas of black soil below stratas of sand drift showing various surface levels during the past several thousand years.
-In one place...I found artifacts embedded in a blow ten feet below the present surface" (State Archives, Series 226, Box 17).
+In one place...I found artifacts embedded in a blow ten feet below the present surface" (Hecker 1937-1950:518).